Music of Virginia: Music venues and institutions

-Richmond's 929 West Grace Street has housed a punk and rock-oriented club nearly uninterrupted for nearly three decades.
-Most famously known as Twisters throughout the 1990s, more recently the building has been known as Club 929, The Nanci Raygun, and Bagel Czar before re-opening in 2009 as Strange Matter.
+Richmond's 929 West Grace Street has housed a punk- and rock-oriented club for nearly three decades.
+Most famously known as Twisters throughout the 1990s, the building has more recently been known as Club 929, The Nanci Raygun, and Bagel Czar before reopening in 2009 as Strange Matter.
 Like its predecessors, Strange Matter hosts up-and-coming local and national touring acts nearly every night.
 Alley Katz in Richmond continues to have regular shows.
-Toad's Place accommodated midsized bands in 2007 and 2008 but closed shortly after that time.
-Another midsized venue is The National, which holds around 1,500 people.
+Toad's Place accommodated mid-sized bands in 2007 and 2008 but closed shortly after.
+Another mid-sized venue is The National, which holds around 1,500 people.

 The Hampton Roads area also has several more intimate venues.
-The most prominent of them is the Norva Theatre, which is a small club-style venue for smaller to mid-size acts.
+The most prominent of them is the Norva Theatre, a small, club-style venue for small- to mid-size acts.

 The Shenandoah Valley hosts a few smaller venues.
-The mockingbird in downtown Staunton hosted a 168-seat newly renovated grass roots and acoustic music hall, but closed early in 2013.
-Clementine café in downtown Harrisonburg has cemented itself as the premier venue in the valley.
+The Mockingbird in downtown Staunton was a 168-seat, newly renovated grassroots and acoustic music hall that closed early in 2013.
+The Clementine café in downtown Harrisonburg has cemented itself as the premier venue in the valley.

-In the late 1960s and the 1970s, the Alexandria Roller Rink hosted many festival style concerts, among which, bands like Yes, Jethro Tull, and many others appeared.
+In the late 1960s and the 1970s, the Alexandria Roller Rink hosted many festival-style concerts, among which bands like Yes, Jethro Tull, and many others appeared.

-The Virginia Musical Museum & Virginia Music Hall of Fame in Williamsburg, VA. opened in 2013.
-The museum and hall of fame displays instruments, memorabilia, pictures and history of Virginia music artists.
+The Virginia Musical Museum & Virginia Music Hall of Fame in Williamsburg, Virginia, opened in 2013.
+The museum and hall of fame display instruments, memorabilia, pictures, and the history of Virginia music artists.
 New Virginia artists are inducted into the Virginia Music Hall of Fame each year.

 Music festivals

-FloydFest is a popular music festival which is not actually within Floyd County but in the county just next to Floyd called Patrick County.
-This is a bit of FloydFest trivia that mostly the locals know about.
-The festival began in 2002 and features camping and a wide range of music from bluegrass, rock, reggae, folk, zydeco, African, and Appalachian.
+FloydFest is a popular music and arts festival held in Patrick County, next to Floyd County.
+The festival began in 2002 and features camping and a wide range of music, from bluegrass to rock, reggae, folk, zydeco, and Appalachian.

-In 2005, 2006, and 2007, Richmond hosted the National Folk Festival that features Virginia-area regional folk music as well as folk musicians from around the world.
-Many previous NFF sites have continued to conduct a regional folk festival when the NFF moves to the next site and Richmond has done the same in the form of the Richmond Folk Festival.
+In 2005, 2006, and 2007, Richmond hosted the National Folk Festival, featuring regional folk music from the Virginia area as well as folk musicians from around the world.
+After the NFF moved on to its next site, the city continued hosting annual events as the Richmond Folk Festival.

-The Virginia Blues & Jazz Festival was started in 2006 at Garth Newel Music Center in Hot Springs.
+The Virginia Blues & Jazz Festival was started in 2006 at the Garth Newel Music Center in Hot Springs.
 It is held each June and has featured national acts like Taj Mahal, the Dirty Dozen Brass Band, Buckwheat Zydeco, and Eric Lindell.